dkindler/textWolf/README.md

   * Authentication Token
   * Phone Number
 2. In /web/wolfContact.php, add WolframAlpha appID
-3. Launch textWolf on web service such as Heroku
+3. Launch textWolf on cloud platform such as Heroku
 4. In your Twilio phone number management dashboard, set your desired phone-number's SMS 'Request-URL' to https://www.yourURL.com/response.php